File integrity monitoring and YARA

 > cp yara_rules.yar 'C:\Program Files (x86)\ossec-agent\active-response\bin\yara\rules\'

-Configure active response and FIM
+Configure Active Response and FIM

 Perform the steps below to configure the Wazuh FIM and a YARA scan active response script for the detection of malicious files on the endpoint.